Marshalsea: Debtors

 Women debtors were housed in rooms over the tap room.
 The rooms in the barracks (the men's rooms) were 10 ft 10 in square and 8–9 ft high, with a window, wooden floors and a fireplace.
 Each housed two or three prisoners, and as the rooms were too small for two beds, prisoners had to share.
 Apart from the bed, prisoners were expected to provide their own furniture.
-The anonymous witness complained in 1833:
+An anonymous witness complained in 1833:

-"170 persons have been confined at one time within these walls, making an average of more than four persons in each room—which are not ten feet square!!!
-I will leave the reader to imagine what the situation of men, thus confined, particularly in the summer months, must be."
+170 persons have been confined at one time within these walls, making an average of more than four persons in each room—which are not ten feet square!!!
+I will leave the reader to imagine what the situation of men, thus confined, particularly in the summer months, must be.

 Much of the prison business was run by a debtors' committee of nine prisoners and a chair (a position held by Dickens' father).
 Appointed on the last Wednesday of each month, and meeting every Monday at 11 am, the committee was responsible for imposing fines for rules violations, an obligation they met with enthusiasm.
 Debtors could be fined for theft; throwing water or filth out of windows or into someone else's room; making noise after midnight; cursing, fighting or singing obscene songs; smoking in the beer room from 8–10 am and 12–2 pm; defacing the staircase; dirtying the privy seats; stealing newspapers or utensils from the snuggery; urinating in the yard; drawing water before it had boiled; and criticizing the committee.

 We are quiet here; we don't get badgered here; there's no knocker, sir, to be hammered at by creditors and bring a man's heart into his mouth.
 Nobody comes here to ask if a man's at home, and to say he'll stand on the door mat till he is.
 Nobody writes threatening letters about money to this place.
-It's freedom, sir, it's freedom! ... we have got to the bottom, we can't fall, and what have we found?
+It's freedom, sir, it's freedom! [...] we have got to the bottom, we can't fall, and what have we found?
 Peace.